A local energy-based discontinuous Galerkin method for fourth order semilinear wave equations: Introduction

-The rest of the paper is organized as follows.
-We present the governing equations and the energy-based DG formulation for the problem in Section~\ref{sec_formula}.
-We also establish the numerical fluxes at both inter-element boundaries and physical boundaries guaranteeing the stability of the proposed methods in Section~\ref{sec_flux}.
-In Section~\ref{sec_error_estimate}, we derive error estimates in an energy norm for different numerical fluxes.
-Optimal convergence with alternating fluxes is presented in Section~\ref{sec_one_dimension}.
-Numerical experiments are presented in Section~\ref{sec_numerical} to verify the theoretical convergence order in an energy norm.
-Last, we draw a conclusion and future work in Section~\ref{conclusion1}.
+The remainder of the paper is organized as follows.
+In Section \ref{sec_formula}, we present the governing equations and introduce the local EDG semidiscretization along with several interelement fluxes, and prove the basic energy estimate.
+In Section \ref{sec_error_estimate}, we prove an optimal error estimate in the $L^2$-norm with particular numerical fluxes, and present several numerical experiments in both $1$D and $2$D to verify our theoretical findings in Section \ref{sec_numerical}.
+Last, we summarize our results in Section \ref{conclusion} and point out potential areas for future research.